sponchpop: Population synthesis to investigate volatile sulfur as a fingerprint of gas giant formation histories: sponchpop

 During the formation phase of the planet, the core grows following the evolution of the disk.
 A static disk of planetesimals, as well as a surface density of pebbles contribute to the solid growth phase of the planet, the initial ratios of which are free parameters in this model.
 A gaseous envelope is bound to the core if the core is significantly massive (i.e., the isolation mass being reached), the contraction of which follows a Kelvin-Helmholtz timescale until the crossover mass is reached \citep{piso2014}, and runaway gas accretion can begin.
 These processes are described in depth in Section \hyperref[sec:pfm]{2.2}, and the progression of processes are shown in in Figure \hyperref[fig:flowchart]{2}.

-\subsection{Disk Models \& Initial Conditions}
+\subsection{Disk models \& initial conditions}

 The disk module in \textsc{sponchpop} allows for a variety of 1D, or 1+1D protoplanetary disk models to be implemented.
-It includes 1) a static disk set to match that used in \citet{oberg2011}; 2) viscous and irradiated disks from \citet{chambers2009}; and 3) a viscous, irradiated disk under the influence of an magnetohydrodynamical (MHD) disk wind from \citet{chambers2018}.
+In this work, we make use of 1) viscous and irradiated disks from \citet{chambers2009}; and 2) a viscous, irradiated disk under the influence of an magnetohydrodynamical (MHD) disk wind from \citet{chambers2018}.
 For the case of the MHD wind disk model, we use fiducial parameters consistent with a fast wind and negligible mass loss due to the winds.
 In both the MHD wind and viscous irradiated disk models, the boundary between the inner disk (heated through viscous motion) and the flared outer disk (heated through stellar irradiation) are divided by a transition radius that moves inwards over time as the disk mass accretion rate declines.
 All host stars considered in this study are have solar mass, radius and effective temperature.
 The initial elemental abundances for $\rm Fe$ and $\rm S$ are taken from \cite{asplund2009}.

 The input parameters for the disk models are detailed in Table \ref{table:1}.
 We use a fragmentation velocity corresponding to relatively fragile grains across the disk, $v_{\rm frag}=2.5 \rm ms^{-1}$, in agreement with models and observations \citep{jiang2024, tong2025}.
 The upper limit for the alpha viscosity parameter is taken from \cite{rosotti2023}, as disk turbulence is most likely weaker than previously assumed in the field, and other processes may be responsible for observed mass loss, such as MHD winds.
 Initial disk mass is limited to $10\%$ of a Solar mass.
 Initial planetesimal fraction for the disk is fixed at $10\%$ of the disk mass, motivated by masses of planetesimals formed after protoplanetary disk build-up \citep{drazkowska2018}.
 The evolution of the midplane temperature and total surface density in each disk model using the fiducial parameters specified in Table \ref{table:1} are displayed in Figure \ref{fig:all_disk_profiles}.